-I suspect that not all Christians will be willing to set aside their own life that Christ may live in them.
+I suspect that not all Christians will be willing to set aside their own lives that Christ may live in them.
 But that does not matter to you or me.
-We have made up our mind that God will not make in vain this offer to us.
-We will be ravished with the thought and run to the Lord that it one day may be true of us that we can say, "He who has seen me has seen Christ, because it is He who is living in me."
+We have made up our minds that God will not make this offer to us in vain.
+We will be ravished with the thought and run to the Lord, that one day we can say, “He who has seen me has seen Christ, because it is He who is living in me.”

 In that Day we will say to the people of the dead sea of mankind, “Come and drink freely of the water of eternal Life.”
 What a joy that will be!

-As I stated previously, if our heart is right, the thought of being part of Christ will not be a source of self-aggrandizement.
-Rather we will rejoice that God has chosen us for this destiny.
+As I stated previously, if our hearts are right, the thought of being part of Christ will not be a source of self-aggrandizement.
+Rather, we will rejoice that God has chosen us for this destiny.

 It does not matter what others do.
 We are going to reach forward and lay hold on the everlasting prize.
 Can you say “Amen”?